gbossi/DistributedNeuralSystem/README.md

 ### Expected Outcomes:
 We expect to see a correlation between increasing computing power at the edge and improved amount of processed image per seconds.
-Scenario 3 might achieve faster response times and more tailored recommendations due to on-device AI processing.
+Scenario 3 might achieve faster response times and more tailored recommendations due to on-device DNN processing.
-Scenarios 1 and 2 might face limitations in real-time analysis and complex modeling due to reliance on the central server.
+Scenarios 1 and 2 might face limitations in DNN processing due to reliance on the cloud server.

 ## Results
 To prove the expected outcomes the VGG16 DNN have been cut in all possible ways, to divide the computing efforts between the Edge computer and the Cloud computer accordingly.
 In the next graphs, the computing time for each the results of this study is presented for each cut.
 The expected outcomes is confirmed.

+### Scenario A: Limited Edge Computing (Low Power Device)
 ![image](https://github.com/gbossi/DistributedNeuralSystem/assets/38566530/749ee5e5-070c-4a45-ba45-11c96fa8c7d3)

+### Scenario B: Moderate Edge Computing (Mid-Range Device)
 ![image](https://github.com/gbossi/DistributedNeuralSystem/assets/38566530/4e88e5e5-e307-48cb-9272-69f5a9c460f6)

+### Scenario C: High Edge Computing (High-Power Device)
 ![image](https://github.com/gbossi/DistributedNeuralSystem/assets/38566530/45acc3b8-eb79-4e25-a542-6a32faa15fd3)